 Accessibility will be improved as new buses replace older vehicles.
 Newer buses have wider aisles and larger priority seating areas, making it easier to accommodate mobility devices.

 For guidance only: Multi-use/wheelchair spaces allow for use of devices with the following dimensions:

 - maximum width: 700mm

 - maximum height: 1100mm (plus its user)

-Please note the mobility device must be stable, i.e. must not fall over if not supported.
+Please note the mobility device must have brakes and be stable, i.e. must not fall over if not supported.